wso2-attic/esb-connectors/campaignmonitor/cm-connector/cm-connector-2.0.0/README.txt

  - UBUNTU 13.04
  - WSO2 ESB 4.8.1

+Note:
+	This test suite can be executed based on two scenarios.
+		1. Use the given test account and parameters at the end of the file.
+In this scenario you need to change the properties step - 8 vi, vii, viii, ix in the property file.

+		2. Set up a new Campaign Monitor account and follow the instructions given in steps 6, 7.

 STEPS:

+ 1. Download ESB 4.8.1 from official website.

+ 2. Deploy relevant patches, if applicable.

- 1. Extract the certificate from browser by navigating to "https://www.campaignmonitor.com/" and place the certificate file in following locations.
+ 3. Extract the certificate from browser by navigating to "https://www.campaignmonitor.com/" and place the certificate file in following locations.

 	i)  "<CAMPAIGN_MONITOR_CONNECTOR_HOME>/campaignmonitor-connector/campaignmonitor-connector-1.0.0/org wso2.carbon.connector/src/test/resources/keystores/products"

-		Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "campaignmonitor"' in command line to import campaig nmonitor certificate in to keystore.
+		Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "campaignmonitor"' in command line to import campaign monitor certificate in to keystore.
 Give "wso2carbon" as password.
 		NOTE : CERT_FILE_NAME is the file name which was extracted from campaign monitor with  the extension, change it accordingly.
 Remove the copied certificate.

 	ii) "wso2esb-4.8.1/repository/resources/security"